Engee documentation

 Details

-The overpressure above which the valve is actuated.
-This pressure is set when the control pressure is the differential pressure between the A ports and the atmospheric pressure.
+Excessive pressure, when exceeded, the valve is triggered.
+This pressure is set when the control pressure is the pressure difference between ports A and atmospheric pressure.

 Dependencies

-To use this parameter, set the Opening characteristic to `Linear'.
+To use this parameter, set the Opening characteristic parameter to Linear.

 Default value